 Team fundraising pages are pretty similar.
 However, they’re essentially groups of personal fundraising pages under your main campaign page.
 By using team pages, fundraisers can form groups and monitor their progress together.
 Teamwork for the win!

 Curious as to how you can go about getting these handy pages up and running?
 Have no fear — CauseVox makes setting up these pages a breeze!
-Check out this super handy video guide to learn how to create your personal and team pages in minutes.

 As you’ve probably guessed by now, providing resources and tools for your supporters and participants is an invaluable asset in spreading the word about your campaign and garnering more donations.
 This is especially true for nonprofits or organizations that are operating with an extremely small staff.
 Your personal fundraisers can put in a lot of the legwork — at no cost to you!

 But, in order to have them do this effectively, you need to make sure they’re well-equipped.
 So, your toolkit is your opportunity to arm them with information and encourage this success.

 Yes, pulling together a great toolkit will take some work.
 But, it’s totally doable — and undoubtedly worth it!
 Use the tips and elements detailed in this guide in order to create a toolkit that’s helpful, informative, and ready to effectively help your supporters spread the word about all of the great work you’re doing!